ChrisStogsdill/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is the rock paper scissors chalange in the Odin project.
+This is the rock paper scissors challenge in the Odin project.